Our products

 Why smoked salmon toasts always work

 The key to a good toast lies in contrasts.
-The natural fat of smoked salmon calls for acidity (lemon, capers, pickles), freshness (fresh herbs, cucumber, radish), creaminess (cream cheese, avocado, butter), and crunchiness (the toasted bread itself).
+The natural fat of smoked salmon calls for acidity (lemon, capers, pickles), freshness (fresh herbs, cucumber, radish), creaminess (cream cheese, avocado, butter), and crunch (the toasted bread itself).
 When these four elements are present, each bite is a small symphony of textures and flavors.

 We have selected 10 combinations that cover all styles and occasions, from classic Nordic to Mediterranean and Japanese fusions.
 Each toast includes the exact ingredient list, assembly steps, and the occasion for which it works best.